 The ADA states that, “No covered entity shall discriminate against a qualified individual on the basis of disability in regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions, and privileges of employment.”
 (The Rehabilitation Act adopts the ADA’s language.)
 Discrimination can take the form of harassment, refusing to make reasonable accommodations to an otherwise qualified individual with a disability, or using qualification standards, employment tests, or other selection criteria that screen out or tend to screen out individuals with disabilities (unless they are shown to be job-related for the position in question).
 Activities constituting harassment must be so frequent or severe that they create a hostile or offensive work environment or must result in adverse employment decisions, such as being fired, denied a promotion, or demoted.
 Teasing and isolated incidents are not considered harassment.

 The ADA also protects people from discrimination based on their relationship with a person with a disability.
 The rationale for protecting those with a relationship to someone with a disability is to protect them from unfounded assumptions that the relationship would affect their job performance, due, for example, to needing to leave work to care for the person with a disability.
-These protections may benefit parents or spouses of individuals with ASD, in particular.
+These protections may benefit parents or spouses of individuals on the autism spectrum in particular.